Know the Laws: Kentucky

 If you are moving out of state or are going to eb out of the state for any reason, your DVO can still be enforceable.

 Yes.
 If you have a valid Kentucky DVO that meets federal standards, it can be enforced in another state.
 The Violence Against Women Act, which is a federal law, states that all valid DVO’s granted in the United States receive "full faith and credit" in all state and tribal courts within the US, including US territories.
-See the question below to find out if your DVO qualifies.Each state must enforce out-of-state DVOs in the same way it enforces its own orders.
-Meaning, if your abuser violates your out-of-state DVO, s/he will be punished according to the laws of whatever state you are in when the order is violated.
+See How do I know if my DVO is good under federal law? to find out if your DVO qualifies.Each state must enforce out-of-state DVOs in the same way it enforces its own orders.
+If the abuser violates your out-of-state DVO, s/he will be punished according to the laws of whatever state you are in when the order is violated.
 This is what is meant by "full faith and credit."

 An DVO is good anywhere in the United States as long as: